 If you purchased gold outside of the continental US before April 5, 1933, you had choices.

-In the same way that citizens of Argentina, South Africa, or Lebanon could have dramatically increased their options and protected their money.
+In the same way citizens of Argentina, South Africa, or Lebanon could have dramatically increased their options and protected their money.
 By opening international bank accounts and moving money out of the country before restrictions.

 Now, you might be wondering “How could they have known when the restrictions were coming?”